 The soundboard bends under the tension of the strings and as long as the distortions are not too extreme they are nothing to worry about.
 As the bridge rotates forwards, the soundboard rises behind the bridge and sinks between the bridge and the rose.
 Sometimes the rose rises slightly as the soundboard takes up an S-bend.

 The rose is essentially a decorative feature.
-Authentic lute roses almost all have some surface carving – the main elements of the design weave over and under, the thin tendrils have bevelled edges, and there is often a chip-carved border like a rope or dog’s tooth (see the lute pictures in my catalogue).
+Authentic lute roses almost all have some surface carving – the main elements of the design weave over and under, the thin tendrils have bevelled edges, and there is often a chip-carved border like a rope or dog’s tooth.
 They are often supported by many thin bars underneath as the soundboard is very thin at this point – often down to 1mm.